temporalio/documentation/docs/typescript/production-deploy.md

 If you are experiencing system performance issues, make sure that you have checked that the bottleneck is not with your Temporal Cluster before turning to the performance of your Workers.

-We endeavor to give you good defaults so you don't have to worry about them, but there are a few key settings you may want to explore if you are pushing system limits:
+We endeavor to give you good defaults, so you don't have to worry about them, but there are a few key settings you may want to explore if you are pushing system limits:

 - [Worker Options](https://typescript.temporal.io/api/interfaces/worker.workeroptions/#maxcachedworkflows), for example:
   - `maxCachedWorkflows` to limit Workflow cache size and trade memory for CPU (biggest lever for Worker performance)